SowpatiLab/ATaRVa/README.md

 <p align=center>
   <img src="lib/ATaRVa_logo.png" alt="Logo of ATaRVa" width="200"/>
 </p>

 ATaRVa (pronounced uh-thur-va, IPA: /əθərvə/, Sanskrit: अथर्व) is a technology-agnostic tandem repeat genotyper, specially designed for long read data.
 The name expands to **A**nalysis of **Ta**ndem **R**epeat **Va**riation, and is derived from the the Sanskrit word _Atharva_ meaning knowledge.

+## Motivation
 Long-read sequencing propelled comprehensive analysis of tandem repeats (TRs) in genomes.
 Current long-read TR genotypers are either platform specific or computationally inefficient.
-Here we present ATaRVa, a technology-agnostic genotyper that outperforms existing tools while running an order of magnitude faster.
+ATaRva outperforms existing tools while running an order of magnitude faster.
 ATaRVa also supports short-read data, multi-threading, haplotyping, and motif decomposition, making it an invaluable tool for population scale TR analyses.

 ## Installation